UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ABI/ReadMe.md

 signature.

 ### special consideration for handles
-LLVM Context handles are  just value types that wrap around a runtime `nint` (basically a strong typedef for a pointer).
+LLVM handles are just value types that wrap around a runtime `nint` (basically a strong typedef for a pointer).
 Therefore, they are blittable value types and don't need any significant marshaling support.
-Global handles, however, are reference types derived from `SafeHandle` as they need special release semantics.
 All LLVM handle managed projections **CANNOT** appear in the signature of an unmanaged function pointer as there is no way to mark the marshalling behavior for unmanaged pointers.
 Implementations of the "callbacks" MUST handle marshalling of the ABI types manually.
 Normally, they will leverage a `GCHandle` as the "context", perform marshalling, and forward the results on to the managed context object.
 But implementations are free to deal with things as they need to (or have to if no context parameter is available).

 # General patterns for maintenance of P/Invoke signatures
 The general pattern is that the interop APIs now ALL use the built-in interop source